Non-fixation for conservative stochastic dynamics on the line: Finite volume dynamics and Abelian property

 It remains to prove Lemma \ref{zerohit}.
-The main step is to show that if the number of particles in the configuration $\eta^{(\ell)}$ is not too small, it is exponentially unlikely in the length of the interval $V_{\ell}$ that during the $\ell^{th}$ round of the operation described above (i.e., stabilizing the initial configuration $\eta^{(\ell)}$ of particles in the interval $V_{\ell}$) none of the particles actually move out $V_{\ell}$.
-Formally we define
+The main step is to show that if the number of particles in the configuration $\eta^{(\ell)}$ is not too small, it is exponentially unlikely in the length of the interval $V_{\ell}$ that during the $\ell^{th}$ round of the operation described above (i.e., stabilizing the initial configuration $\eta^{(\ell)}$ of particles in the interval $V_{\ell}$) none of the particles actually move out of $V_{\ell}$.
+Recalling the notation for the odometer from \eqref{finalodo1}, formally we define the event

 In the following lemma we bound the probability of $\A$.
 Its proof will take the rest of the paper.